Logiqx/gps-details/docs/articles/9-garmin/README.md

 ### Related Models

-The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are almost identical to the fēnix 7 Pro and epix Pro, but they have not seen such big discounts as the various fēnix 7 Pro and epix Pro models.
+The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are almost identical to the fēnix 7 Pro and epix Pro, and likely to see discounts once they are superceded by the quatix 8 and tactix 8.

 If your budget stretches to the fēnix 8, it will be more suitable for scuba diving.
 It also adds voice commands and new software / user interface, but carries a hefty price tag at over £850.
 Likewise for the tactix 8 and probably the forthcoming quatix 8.

-The Enduro 2 and Enduro 3 are essentially a modified fēnix 7X - Sapphire, but aimed at ultra-runners due to the impressive battery life.
-The Enduro 3 also has the newer software / user interface of the fēnix 8.
+The Enduro 2 is essentially a modified fēnix 7X — Sapphire, but aimed at ultra-runners due to the impressive battery life.
+The Enduro 3 is closely related to the fēnix 8 and also has the newer software / user interface.

-The Forerunner 275 and 975 are expected to be released in the near future, perhaps in May 2025.
+The Forerunner 570 and 970 were released in mid-May 2025.
 The Forerunner 265 and 965 are likely to be heavily discounted once they have been superseded, so look out for some bargains!